 - Music which has been previously recorded but never released for consumption is only eligible provided it was recorded no longer than ten years prior to the current eligibility period (September 1, 2020 – November 5, 2021) and now available for national consumption during the current eligibility period.
 CARAS will have sole discretion in determining eligibility.

 - Multi-artist compilation projects are NOT eligible.
 Projects that contain two or more artists performing individual tracks will not qualify.
 Projects with two or more artists performing together or collaborating as a group on 60% or more of the tracks are eligible.
 Tribute albums by multiple artists (various artists) are NOT eligible; however tribute albums by a single artist or multiple artists acting as a group or band are eligible.
 This criteria may also encompass TV/Movie Soundtracks.

 - TV and movie soundtracks are eligible provided a featured artist or band is performing on 60% of the tracks.

 - Live albums are eligible only if 50% or greater of the selections are new (not previously released or newly arranged).
 “Live” refers to albums that are recorded live with an audience in attendance in a concert setting and not “live in the studio” recording.

 - EPs are only eligible for full album categories if they meet the following criteria.
 A full album is defined as having a minimum running time of 20 unique minutes or 6 unique tracks – “unique” meaning no remixes, instrumental versions, acoustic, added accompaniment etc.

-- EPs can be submitted into any categories that do not have “album” in the title (Rap Recording of the Year, Reggae Recording of the Year, Songwriter of the Year, etc.).
-The exception to this is Indigenous Artist or Group of the Year, which still requires a full album.
+- EPs can be submitted into any categories that do not have “album” in the title (Reggae Recording of the Year, Songwriter of the Year, etc.).
+There are a few exceptions to this:

 - If EP is in the title of the project but still meets the full album criteria, it can be submitted to a category with “Album of the Year” in the title.